Items filtered by date: December 2021

 Toenails that have turned brown or yellow in color and/or have become thick and crumbly, may have a fungal infection.
 These infections are often caused when fungi get into small cracks in the toenails.
 The fungi that often cause these infections tend to live in warm and moist environments like locker rooms, showers, and pool areas.
 One thing that can be done to prevent these infections is to make sure to always wear some form of footwear in these environments.
 Other things that can be done to prevent fungal nail infections include frequently washing the feet, wearing a new fresh pair of socks every day, avoiding sharing footwear with others, as well as wearing breathable footwear.
 Infected toenails can become painful and emit a foul odor if not treated.
 Patients who believe that they may already have a fungal nail infection should consult with a podiatrist in order to receive treatment and to prevent the infection from spreading.

-For more information about treatment, contact Jeffrey P. Taylor, DPM of North Texas Podiatry Associates.
-Our doctor can provide the care you need to keep you pain-free and on your feet.
+For more information about treatment, contact one of our podiatrist of North Texas Podiatry Associates.
+Our doctors can provide the care you need to keep you pain-free and on your feet.

 Toenail Fungus Treatment